 When does Refuge Meet?

-Refuge groups are held two times throughout the year.
-They begin in January and August, and run for 17 weeks.
-Refuge groups meet weekly in the evening.
+Refuge groups are held two times throughout the year and run for 17 weeks.
+The groups meet weekly in the evening.

 Registration and Wait List

-Registration for Refuge opens in July and December.
-Our next session begins in February 2020.
+Registration for Refuge usually opens in late summer and late fall/early winter.
 Fill out our interest form below and we will contact you when registration is open.